Starting With Slurm On Virginia Tech Advanced Research Computing Cluster

 - Submitting a

-with the your code e.g., when training a deep learning model; and interact
+with the your code e.g., when training a deep learning model; and interactive mode

 is useful when you have to constantly interact with your code e.g., when working with